sberdevices/vps-sdk-unity/README.md

 ### VPS Settings

-You can adjust VPS behaviour by changing public properties in `VPSLocalisationService` component:
+You can adjust VPS behaviour by changing public properties in the `VPSLocalisationService` component:

 | Property Name | Description | Default |
 | ------ | ------ | ------ |